jadecobra/python_tdd_exercises/source/review.rst

 testing
 *********************************************************************************

-* :ref:`how can I run automated tests after I exit them in the terminal?<how to run the tests automatically with uv and pytest-watcher>`
+* :ref:`how can I run automated tests after I exit them in the terminal?<how to run tests automatically with uv and pytest-watcher>`

 ----